UI-Research/mobility-from-poverty/README.md

 ### Quality Flags

 * Construct a "quality" flag for each constructed metric.
-Include it as a variable the suffix `_quality`.
+Include it as a variable with the suffix `_quality`.
 * All observations should receive one of the following three grades or a missing value.

 | Score | Description |